THE MEASURED DUTY OF CARE

 By the time of Leakey, 1980, the measured duty of care had become a duty to take such steps as are reasonable to keep the occupier’s neighbour safe.

 The measured duty of care can only arise after the defendant occupier has knowledge of the hazard giving rise to a foreseeable risk of injury.
 In other words the risk must be ‘patent’ and not ‘latent’.
-The requirement of “knowledge” encapsulates the original requirement that the defendant landowner must have continued or adopted the hazard.
+The requirement of ‘knowledge’ encapsulates the original requirement that the defendant landowner must have continued or adopted the hazard.
 Cases today appear only to require that there was a foreseeable risk of damage.

 It matters little to the court whether the claim is pleaded either in negligence or in nuisance.
-By making the claim in nuisance, however, it is perhaps more likely that a cautious approach to the scope of the duty will be preserved.
+By making the claim in nuisance, however, it is more likely that a cautious approach to the scope of the duty will be preserved.
 This was originally intended, after all, to be a ‘measured’ duty of care with a restricted scope (see further below).

 The scope of the duty

-Thus it was said in Goldman (1966) that “the law must take account of the fact that the occupier on whom the duty is cast has had this hazard thrust upon him through no seeking or fault of his own”.
+In this regard, it was said in Goldman (1966) that “the law must take account of the fact that the occupier on whom the duty is cast has had this hazard thrust upon him through no seeking or fault of his own”.
 This means that the landowner’s resources have to be taken into account, both in relation to the magnitude of the hazard, or as compared with those of the neighbour under threat.
 Whilst a landowner has to take reasonable steps to abate a nuisance, what is reasonable to one man could be the ruin of another.
 Therefore the law will not expect some physical effort of which the defendant landowner was incapable, or the expenditure of an excessive amount of money.
 Detailed evidence of the competing resources of the parties is not required.
 The court will take a view in the round without relying on detailed accountancy or other such evidence.

 A number of these cases have concerned local authorities and claims that they owed a landowner a measured duty of care.
 The courts have generally been sympathetic to local authorities in this context.